Hamza417/Positional/README.md

 <br/>

 ## Translate
-This app is currently only available in Bulgarian, German, English, Hindi and Urdu language.
+This app is currently only available in Bulgarian, English, Hindi and Urdu language.
 Contribute translating app into your native language on [Crowdin](https://crowdin.com/project/positional/)

 <br/>